 Mapping Charts of Accounts

-The guide takes you through the process of mapping your chart of accounts between Parolla and Xero.
-This allows use to allocate liabilities and expenses into the correct Xero accounts to suit your reporting preferences.
+The guide takes you through the process of mapping your chart of accounts between Parolla and an accounting system.
+This allows us to allocate liabilities and expenses into the correct accounts to suit your reporting preferences.

 We also have a selection of rules that you can apply to customise your setup.